hnguyentt/dataviz-python/README.md

 ** **

-The source codes, which are published on GitHub, in this book were writen in R. In this project, I will try to apply what I have learned from the book and replicate them in **Python**.
+The source codes, which are published on GitHub ([dataviz](https://github.com/clauswilke/dataviz)), in this book were writen in R. In this project, I will try to apply what I have learned from the book and replicate them in **Python**.